sirpaulmcd/sirpaulmcd.github.io/_drafts/data-structures.md

 My example implementation of an ArrayList can be found [here]().

-Worst Case Array Time Complexity:
+Worst/Average Case Array Time Complexity:
 - Indexing - `O(1)`
   - Given an index, you can immediately find the value.
 - Searching - `O(n)`